Certificate in the Recognition and Management of the Deteriorating Adult

 - Blended course delivery (online & in-class) to allow greater flexibility to learners as they manage full-time employment and part-time study.

 Nurses need to have a knowledge base in which they can identify subtle deterioration in a patient's condition and in doing so, incorporate timely and appropriate nursing care and management.
-The confidence and competence that comes with acute analysis will help you to understand the psychological, social, ethical and legal implications on acute illness, and the effects these may have on the patient, relative or multi-disciplinary team.
+The accurate assessment and management of the deteriorating adult will help you to recognise and implement a change with your practice and in doing so give you a deeper understanding of the Biopsychosocial effects of acute illness.

 Important notice about this course

 Places for this course are offered on a first-come, first-served basis so we recommend getting your application in as early as possible.
 Applications are normally reviewed within a week of submission.